Spelt: History of cultivation

 Without and with husks: the husks make spelt suitable for cold climates.

 Spelt has been cultivated since approximately 5000 BCE.
 In the fifth millennium BCE, there are archaeological remains in the north of Iraq and in Transcaucasia, north-east of the Black Sea.
 Much more evidence comes from Europe.
 Remains of spelt have been found in Denmark, Germany, and Poland from the later Neolithic (dating from 2500–1700 BCE).
 Evidence of spelt has been found from across central Europe from the Bronze Age.
 In the south of Germany and Switzerland in the Iron Age (750–15 BCE), it was a major type of wheat, while by 500 BCE, it had in addition become widespread in the south of Britain.
 There is evidence that spelt cultivation increased in Iron Age Britain as damp regions of the country with heavy soils tolerated by spelt were being settled.

 In the Middle Ages, spelt was cultivated in parts of Switzerland, Tyrol, Germany, northern France and the southern Low Countries.
 Spelt became a major crop in Europe in the 9th century CE, possibly because it is more suitable for storage and being husked makes it more adaptable to cold climates.

 Spelt was introduced to the United States in the 1890s.
 In the 20th century, spelt was replaced by bread wheat in almost all areas where it was still grown.
 The organic farming movement revived its popularity somewhat toward the end of the 20th century, as spelt requires less fertilizer.
 Since the beginning of the 21st century, spelt has become a common wheat substitute for making artisanal loaves of bread, pasta, and flakes.
 By 2014, the grain was popular in the UK, Kazakhstan, and Ukraine.
-Shortages were reported although spelt was grown in those countries.
 In the United States, most spelt is grown in Ohio as of 2022.